soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

       [  351, 45365, 27360,   198, 17278]])
 ```

 Note that the `DataLoader` returns an object with is an iterator where each item represents a batch (unfortunately, you can't use `[]` to use access them using index!).
 To break the patterns in the data, I am shuffling the examples before sampling from the dataset.
-This ensures that the data instances or examples are sampled randomly from the `dataset` so each batch will see a random collection of examples.
+This ensures that the data instances or examples are sampled randomly from the `dataset`, so each batch will see a random collection of examples.
 Moreover, it also ensures that the shuffling order or sampling order will be different in each training epoch.
 This `dataloader` will be the main input for training the GPT which has both the `input_x` and `target_y` in the form of batches.

 ## What's Next?